 The capital of Silicon Valley has long been known as a mecca for innovation.
 Not much has changed — except for the fact that companies like Google and Apple that were founded here years ago are now worth billions of dollars.

-When you want to make waves in tech, you can’t really get around the city.
+When you want to make waves in the tech, you can’t really get around the city.
 All of the industry’s titans were either founded in the area or have a head office here.
 There’s tons of talent too, but if you’re hoping to hire someone you should come prepared — workers are often used to getting paid sky-high wages.

 Also, if you’re looking to raise funds for your business, you’ve come to the right place.
 As the city is home to some of the world’s most important tech VCs in the world, chances are you might leave with full pockets.
 Not ready for a capital injection yet?
 The many startup accelerators like Y Combinator and AngelPad can offer you a running start.